HumanAndMachineHearing/Practical_2023/README.md

 # Introduction to the Practical Assignments
-This repository contains the assignments and code for the Practical Assignment of the Course SOW-MKI85 Machine Hearing 2023-2024.
+<p align = "justify">This repository contains the assignments and code for the Practical Assignment of the Course SOW-MKI85 Machine Hearing 2023-2024.

 This practical aims to provide you with a hands on experience with deep learning approaches for machine hearing.
 You will learn to pre-process audio, to extract relevant audio features, to train a ResNet-18 model on an environmental sound classification task and to evaluate the performance of the trained model.